Indian Police Service: Old cadre allocation policies

-Till 2008 there was no system of preference of state cadre by the candidates; the candidates, if not placed in the insider vacancy of their home states, were allotted to different states in alphabetical order of the roster, beginning with the letters A, H, M, T for that particular year.
+Till 2008, there was no system of preference for state cadres by the candidates; the candidates, if not placed in the insider vacancy of their home states, were allotted to different states in alphabetical order of the roster, beginning with the letters A, H, M, T for that particular year.
 For example, if in a particular year, the roster begins from 'A', which means the first candidate on the roster will go to the Andhra Pradesh state cadre of IPS, the next one to Bihar, and subsequently to Chhattisgarh, Gujarat, and so on in alphabetical order.
 The next year the roster starts from 'H', for either Haryana or Himachal Pradesh (if it has started from Haryana on the previous occasion when it all started from 'H', then this time it would start from Himachal Pradesh).
 This highly intricate system, in vogue since the mid-1980s, had ensured that officers from different states were placed all over India.

 The system of permanent state cadres has also resulted in wide disparities in the kind of professional exposure for officers when we compare officers in small and big and also developed and backward states.
 Changes of state cadre are permitted on grounds of marriage to an All India Service officer of another state cadre or under other exceptional circumstances.
-The officer may go to their home state cadre on deputation for a limited period, after which one has to invariably return to the cadre allotted to him or her.
+The officer may go to their home state cadre on deputation for a limited period, after which they have to invariably return to the cadre allotted to them.

-From 2008 to 2017 IPS officers were allotted to state cadres at the beginning of their service.
+From 2008 to 2017, IPS officers were allotted to state cadres at the beginning of their service.
 There was one cadre for each Indian state, except for two joint cadres: Assam–Meghalaya and Arunachal Pradesh–Goa–Mizoram–Union Territories (AGMUT).
 The "insider-outsider ratio" (ratio of officers who were posted in their home states) is maintained as 1:2, with one-third of the direct recruits as 'insiders' from the same state.
 The rest were posted as outsiders according to the 'roster' in states other than their home states, as per their preference.

-Ranks and career progression
+Ranks and career advancements

 Ranks and insignia

-Though the standard uniform colour is khaki, the ranks, posts and designations of IPS officers vary from state to state as law and order is a federalism in India.
-But generally the following pattern is observed.
+Though the standard uniform colour is khaki, The ranks, posts, and designations of IPS officers vary from state to state as law and order is a federalism in India.
+But generally, the following pattern is observed.